-Freelancing offers up the great opportunity to work flexible hours while following your passion.
+Freelancing offers up a great opportunity to work flexible hours while following your passion.
 The many internet success stories show that freelancing can be both liberating and psychologically rewarding.

 Goodbye having to create creative resume designs, hello freedom!